Project 1: Shurmo Education and Livelihood Development (SELD)

 The project’s objectives are to:

-- Attend more antenatal and postnatal visits at their Health Post, and
+Attend more antenatal and postnatal visits at their Health Post

-- Improve mother’s nutrition (in the antenatal, perinatal and postnatal period) and that of her infant.
+Improve the mother’s nutrition (during the antenatal, perinatal, and postnatal period) and that of her infant